Trips start with me saying the name of a country three times while hopping up and down on my left foot, twice.

 Right now, listening to Chadd play a flute solo, is as close to the flute as i want to be.

-We keep walking past the crime scene.
+We keep walking quickly through this crime scene.